Jean O’Leary — Part 2

 We’re skipping ahead four years here, but making big leaps ahead in the struggle for LGBT rights.
-On March 26, 1977 Jean O’Leary went to the White House.
+On March 26, 1977, Jean O’Leary went to the White House.
 It was a big deal.
-It was the first time gay activists met members of the president’s senior staff inside the white house.
-It was just twelve years after Frank Kameny led the first protests outside the White House gates.
+It was the first time gay activists met members of the president’s senior staff inside the White House.
+It was just 12 years after Frank Kameny led the first protests outside the White House gates.

 Midge Costanza died in 2010.
 It’s no longer a secret that she was gay so you’ll hear my discussion with Jean about her relationship with Midge being off the record.
 And my obvious disappointment about having to keep that secret.

 So we’re back at the Ivy restaurant.
 It’s a perfect, soft Los Angeles evening.
 My tape recorder sits in the middle of the table in the glow of a votive candle.
 Jean never forgets that it’s there.
 I press record.

 Date: Tuesday, August 22, 1989